JusticeBench

 Work Product & Legal Research

-The provider works with the user to research the law, draft and file documents, analyze legal options, collect evidence, and keep them on track with deadlines and next steps.
+The provider researches the law, draft and file documents, analyze legal options, collect evidence, and keep them on track with deadlines and next steps.

 Coaching & Support